 Second, most creative common, open-source, and free redistributable resources are shared via torrent— why not books?

-It totally makes sense.
-Free, open-source books should be available for download via torrent, not just from websites, blogs and e-magazines.
+It makes complete sense.
+For broader distribution, free and open-source books should be available for download via torrent, not just from websites, blogs and e-magazines.

 Also, it saves these parties a lot of bandwidth, which can never be bad!